-With regard to Brexit, the Company has taken steps to identify, assess, quantify and address Day 1 Brexit related risks and has put in place the processes to identify and address risks that may arise in the longer term.
-It is not believed that the outcome of Brexit will have a significant operational risk impact on the business, though it will need to continue to monitor carefully any further developments that might affect the business/customers in relation to the outcome of Brexit in the longer term.
+With regard to Brexit, the Company has taken steps to identify, assess, quantify and address Day 2 Brexit related risks and has put in place the processes to identify and address risks that may arise in the longer term.
+The Company will continue to monitor carefully any further developments that might affect the business/customers in relation to the outcome of Brexit in the longer term.